xvimnt/OLYC2_A_VAC2025_PROYECTO1/README.md

-# MyLang Interpreter
+# MyLang and V Language Interpreter

-A programming language interpreter built with Go and ANTLR4, developed using Test-Driven Development (TDD) methodology.
+A unified programming language interpreter built with Go and ANTLR4, supporting both MyLang and V language features.
+Developed using Test-Driven Development (TDD) methodology.

 ## Features

-- Complete interpreter for a custom programming language (MyLang)
+- Complete interpreter for two programming languages:
+  - MyLang: A custom programming language with basic features
+  - V Language: A modern systems programming language
+- Unified command-line interface with language mode selection
-- Support for variables, expressions, control flow, functions, and more
+- Support for advanced language features:
+  - Modules and imports
+  - Structs, enums, and interfaces
+  - Option types and error handling
+  - Deferred execution
+  - Method calls and field access
+  - Maps and advanced data structures
 - ANTLR4-based grammar and parser
 - Comprehensive test suite with TDD approach
-- CLI with file execution and REPL mode
+- CLI with file execution and REPL mode for both languages

 ## Project Structure